 Joseph YEO Kai Kow is a faculty member in the Mathematics and Mathematics Education Academic Group at the National Institute of Education, Singapore.
 His research interests include mathematical problem solving in the primary and secondary levels, mathematics pedagogical content knowledge of teachers, mathematics teaching in primary schools and mathematics anxiety.

 KOAY Phong Lee holds a Ph.D from the Queensland University, Australia.
 Her areas of interest include the teaching and learning of mathematics in primary schools; problem solving and mathematics investigation; comparative studies in mathematics education.

-LEE Ngan Hoe is an Assistant Professor at the National Institute of Education.
+LEE Ngan Hoe is an Associate Professor at the National Institute of Education.
 He holds a BSc (First Class Honours in Pure Mathematics) from Monash University, Australia, a Dip Ed (Distinction) from Institute of Education, Singapore, a MScEd (Curriculum and Instruction – Mathematics Education) from Southern Illinois University at Carbondale, USA, and a PhD in Education from Nanyang Technological University, Singapore.
 His publication and research interests include the teaching and learning of mathematics at primary and secondary levels, covering areas such as mathematics curriculum development, metacognition and mathematical problem solving / modelling, technology and mathematics education, and textbooks and mathematics education.